 In addition to this, there is also the French Vocabulary Builder course for you to try out which costs $75 and the Insider’s French course which also costs $75.

 As you can see there are quite a number of courses to choose from just for French and this is the same for all of the other seventeen languages that are available on the Michel Thomas website although I couldn’t possibly comment on whether they’re any good or not.

-For the French Foundation course, however, I can definitely say that it is to be avoided and that you are much better off spending your money elsewhere.
+For the French Foundation course, however, I can definitely say that I would avoid it and that you are probably much better off spending your money elsewhere.
 Indeed, in my opinion, the lessons aren’t worth following even if they were free as the delivery method of the teacher is so poor.

 Well, I’m sorry for the scathing review!

 Although I was open to liking the Michel Thomas course based on my friend’s opinion and impressive language skills, I have to say that the French Foundation course is one of the worst ones I have ever worked through.

 This is in large part due to what I thought was ridiculously bad teaching on the part of Michel Thomas, and I’m frankly shocked that he managed to build such a massive and influential language teaching empire.

 In my view, his aggressive, impatient and discouraging manner severely impacted the effectiveness of what he was teaching and I genuinely felt really bad for the students as he drains the confidence and desire to speak French from them.

 As such I would only recommend trying out the French Foundation course if you want an amazing case study on how not to teach a language.